Mobile Device Ennui

 Just prior to the Apple and Nokia announcements, troubled Taiwanese handset manufacturer HTC announced the aluminum-encased Android-based One Max, featuring a 5.9-inch screen, and featuring a fingerprint scanner.
 Unlike the fingerprint reader on Apple's iPhone 5s, HTC's will launch one of three applications based on which finger you use to unlock it.
 In any event, Engadget wasn't impressed.

-The one element that seems to echo through all of these announcements is "incremental."
 A little bigger, a little lighter, a few more colors, but frankly, the mobile device market is on a technological plateau, though the market shares, at least in the tablet segment, are shifting.
 IDC published its tally on tablet shipments for 2Q13, and Apple's share dropped to 32.4% from 60.3% in 2Q12.
 Given Windows' relatively small share of the tablet market, this means that Android has surpassed Apple in the tablet segment much as it did in the smart phone segment; Apple doesn't make a phablet, so Android clearly leads in that area as well.

 While mobile hardware is getting boring, mobile apps and peripherals are picking up the slack.
 Users don't live-and-die for the next super-cool smartphone, but they haven't abandoned the one they've got, and are finding lots of fun things to do with them.
 Instagram is moving into its corporate parent Facebook's space, Candy Crush has pushed Angry Birds out of the catbird seat for games, and we're all sizing up the smart watch and activity monitor spaces--Google Glass, not so much.
 When you think about it, the smartphone is becoming our on-the-go computing hub linking to an ever-expanding range of wearables and devices/services in our environment, as well as serving as our personal mobile hot spot.